Nuclear Power in South Africa

 Radioactive waste management

-Necsa has been operating the national repository for low- and intermediate-level wastes at Vaalputs in the Northern Cape province.
+Necsa had been operating the national repository for low- and intermediate-level wastes at Vaalputs in the Northern Cape province.
 This was commissioned in 1986 for wastes from Koeberg and is financed by fees paid by Eskom.
-From about 2008 this Vaalputs facility became the National Radioactive Waste Disposal facility, and continues to be managed by Necsa.
+From about 2008 this Vaalputs facility became the National Radioactive Waste Disposal facility, and continued to be managed by Necsa until 2014 when NRWDI was set up.
 Some low- and intermediate-level waste from hospitals, industry and Necsa itself is disposed of at Necsa's Pelindaba site.

 Used fuel is stored at Koeberg.
 In August 2008, the nuclear safety director of the Minerals and Energy department announced that Eskom would seek commercial arrangements to reprocess its used fuel overseas and utilize the resulting mixed oxide (MOX) fuel.